 Costumes of Rajasthan

-, Pyjamas, Kamarbandh or Patka (waistband) form an integral part of a Rajasthani male's attire.
+, Kamarbandh or Patka (waistband) form an integral part of a Rajasthani males attire.

-The turban or pagri is a significant piece of costume.
+Pagri: The turban or Pagri is a significant piece of costume.
 The style of the turban with its colour and the way in which it is worn holds a stature of special significance to the people of Rajasthan as it is symbolic of the caste and region to which a person belongs.
-Turbans of Rajasthan, also known as Pagris, come in many different shapes, sizes and colours.
+Turbans of Rajasthan come in many different shapes, sizes and colours.
 Moreover, there are specific turbans for specific occasions as well.
-The people of Udaipur

-Angarkha, which can be loosely translated as body protector, is a garment which is mostly made of cotton.
+Angarkha: Angarkha, which can be loosely translated as Body Protector, is a garment which is mostly made of cotton.
 When there are occasions of celebration and festivities in the region, people can be seen wearing printed Angarkhas of popular tie and dye method.
-The two principal kinds of Angarkhas which are common to Rajasthanis are, Kamari Angarkha and the long Angarkha.
+The two principal kinds of Angarkhas which are common to Rajasthanis are, Kamari Angarkha and the Long Angarkha.
 While the former type is styled like a frock and reaches till the waist the latter is longer and goes beyond the knees.

-Patka was a garment worn by people of upper classes and royal families made out of cotton cloth which measured about 1.5 m by 1 m.
+Patka: Patka was a garment worn by people of upper classes and royal families made out of cotton cloth which measured about 1.5 m by 1 m.
 It was traditionally kept on the shoulders or worn around the waist to tuck in the weapons during medieval times.
-However it is no longer in use and has become out of date, though one can still see Brahmins

 Costumes of Rajasthan for Women

-or Choli (tops and blouses respectively) and Odhni.
-Most of the Rajasthani women wear the Ghagra which is a long skirt that reaches up to the ankle having a narrow waist which increases in width and flares towards the base.
-The skirt is usually not folded at the lower end like normal skirts but a broad, coloured fabric known as Sinjaf is sewn below to make it stronger.
+Ghagra: Most of the Rajasthani women wear the Ghagra which is a long skirt that reaches up to the ankle having a narrow waist which increases in width and flares towards the base.
 The width and the number of pleats in the Ghaghra are said to symbolise the wealth of a person.
-The Ghaghra comes in many colours and styles.
-The Ghagras which are most popular among Rajasthani women are those which are cotton ones which are coloured or printed with Mothra, Chunari and Laharia prints.

-The Odhni is a specialty of Rajasthani costume.
-It is a piece of cloth which is about10 feet long and 5 feet wide.
-One corner of the Odhni is tucked in the skirt while the other end is taken over the head and right shoulder.
+Odhni: The Odhni is a specialty of Rajasthani costume.
+It is a long piece of cloth whose one corner of the Odhni is tucked in the skirt while the other end is taken over the head and right shoulder.
 The colours and motifs which are found on the Odhnis are particular to caste, type of costume and occasion.
 Both Hindu and Muslim women wear Odhnis.
 An Odhni with a yellow background and a central lotus motif in red called a Pila is a traditional gift of parent to their daughter on the birth of a son.

 Royal Costumes of Rajasthan

 Royal costumes in Rajasthan reflect the regal taste of the aristocratic hierarchy.
 The rich and luxurious dresses that were created for the royalty were made under the careful attention of special departments that were in charge of royal costume.
-There were two special sections, namely the Toshakhanand and the Kapaddwadra that took care of the daily wear and formal costumes of the king.
 The Rajput

-kings were quite close to the Mughal court.
-Consequently they dressed up in their most colourful and formal best.
+kings always dressed up in their most colourful and formal best.